 The key to treating any kinds of pigmentation is early intervention.
 If you leave it and the melanin leaches into the dermis, it becomes known as dermal pigmentation.
 The deeper the pigment, the more difficult it is to treat.

 According to Dr Mervyn Patterson, a cosmetic doctor at Woodford Medical, the first steps to healthy skin are repairing your skin barrier and dampening down inflammation.*2 We recommend to use Esse Sensitive Serum and other products in the Esse Sensitive Range to repair your skin barrier and reduce inflammation in the first stage.
 At the second stage, dampen all pathways of inflammation by using World of Beauty DNADerm MMP Remedy Serum or if skin is suffering from dehydration, use Esse Hyaluronic Serum to strengthen skin defence system and at the same time make lifestyle changes to reduce free radicals.
 After that, treat the pigmentation by lightening it gradually with suitable organic skincare products, which work by inhibiting the production of melanin while simultaneously increasing cell turnover by sloughing the top layer of dead skin so that the existing pigmentation can be flushed out.
 Remember to always apply sunscreen protection to prevent further damage.

 According to Dr Annalisa Gramellini, the CEO and Biologist of World of Beauty Italy*3, it is necessary to do detox before starting any treatment of the pigmentation.
 Lifestyle and diet changes are necessary.
 So, stop smoking, sleep early and re-evaluate your diet to reduce inflammation – move to a high fibre, low sugar, fresh food diet.

 Below are some of the skincare products, which we have tested and proven to work for pigmentation.
-To see best results, you may need to use a combination of a few products for up to 90 days.
-For more details, WhatsApp us at 9699 2538 to arrange an appointment with our wellness consultant, who will advise you on a skincare and lifestyle routine most suitable for your condition.
+To see best results, you may need to use a combination of a few products for at least 90 days.
+For more details, WhatsApp us at 9819 8885 to arrange an appointment with our beauty expert, who will advise you on a skincare and lifestyle routine most suitable for your condition.

 FOR TREATMENT OF PIGMENTATION…